ProphetLamb/TupleOverloadGenerator/README.md

 }
 ```

-The above example displays the required conditions required to use the attribute.
+The above example displays the conditions required to use the sourcegenerator.

 1. A namespace directly containing a type definition.
-Ommited namespace doesnt allow partial definitions, and nested types are not supported.
+Omitted namespace doesnt allow partial definitions, and nested types are not supported.
 2. The partial type definition, e.g. `sealed partial class`, `partial record`, `partial ref struct`, ...
 3. A method with a [parameter array](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params), e.g. `params string[]`.
 4. The parameter array decorated with the `[TupleOverload]` attribute.
-5. The parameter **exclusively** called like with the `AsSpan` extension method. **No other member can be used!**
+5. The parameter **exclusively** called with [allowed methods](#behind-the-scenes). **No other member can be used!**

 Please note that the example above is for demonstration purposes only!
-I advice using a `ref struct` and a `ValueStringBuilder` for real world applications.
+I advise using a `ref struct` and a `ValueStringBuilder` for real world applications.

 ## Behind the scenes

+`TupleOverloadGenerator.Types` adds three methods to tuple, which are ensured for arrays aswell, so that they can be used interchangeably. **If any members on the `params` array are called, except these methods, the generator will fail!**

+- `AsSpan(): Span<T>` - Returns the span over the tuple/array
+- `AsRoSpan(): ReadOnlySpan<T>` - Returns the span over the tuple/array
+- `GetPinnableReference(): ref T` - Returns the pinnable reference to the first element in the tuple/array.

-Primarly the source generator **replaces** the parameter type with a given tuple type (e.g `(string, string, string)`).
+The sourcegenerator `TupleOverloadGenerator` primarly **replaces** the params parameter type with a given tuple type (e.g. `params string[]` -> `(string, string, string)`).

 **Q: Tuples cannot be cast to a span can they?**
 No, they cannot.
 At least not trivially.
 To obtain a span from a tuple, we have to cheat, and by cheat I mean unsafe hacks that may not work in the future.

-The source generator adds the following extension methods to the value types types with 1-21 parameters:
+The source generator adds the following extension methods to the value types with 1-21 parameters:

 ```csharp
 using System.Runtime.CompilerServices;